-The Office of Auditor of Accounts (AOA) performed a financial statement audit of the State of Delaware 457(b) plan for Calendar Year ended December 31, 2024.
+The Office of Auditor of Accounts (AOA) performed a financial statement audit of the State of Delaware Match Plan for the year ended December 31, 2024.

 This engagement was conducted in accordance with 29 Del.
 C. § 2722 (e)(7).
-This section of Delaware Code specifies that "The (Plans Management) Board shall arrange for an annual financial audit of each of the Plans, which shall be provided annually to the General Assembly.
+This section of the Delaware Code specifies that "The (Plans Management) Board shall arrange for an annual financial audit of each of the Plans, which shall be provided annually to the General Assembly.
 The Board shall enter into a memorandum of understanding with the Auditor of Accounts regarding each such audit..."